Skip Ribbon Commands

 Using a double-pump setup lets you express milk from both breasts at the same time.
 Most women find that the double pump produces the most milk in the least amount of time.
 When using the pump, continue to pump for several minutes after your milk has stopped flowing to stimulate increased milk production.

 Breast massage before and during the use of the pump has been shown to improve your milk flow and may even boost your milk production.
 To do this, make small, circular motions with your fingertips, starting at the outer edges of your breast near the chest wall, and slowly make your way toward the center.
-The massage should always be gentle to avoid producing friction on the skin surface or massaging so deeply that it causes pain.
+The massage should always be gentle to avoid producing friction on the skin surface or massaging so deeply that it causes pain

-Keep in mind that you will express only small amounts of colostrum at first, but this immune-boosting substance is extremely beneficial for your baby.
-Some mothers find that expressing the colostrum by hand massage into a small cup or spoon is easier than using an electric pump in the first few days.
-Hand expression into a cup also allows you to save each drop, instead of losing milk that is trapped within the tubing of the pump.
+Keep in mind that you will express only small amounts of colostrum at first.
+But this but this immune-boosting substance is extremely beneficial for your baby.
+Some nursing parents find that expressing the colostrum by hand massage into a small cup or spoon is easier than using an electric pump in the first few days.

-Once your milk supply increases, the amount of milk you can express will probably fluctuate from day to day.
+As your milk supply increases, the amount of milk you can express will probably fluctuate from day to day.
 As a result, you will need to increase the number of times per day you express milk to maintain an optimal milk supply.
 These fluctuations are normal—just more easily observed when expressing milk than when breastfeeding.
-Once your baby begins breastfeeding, your milk production is likely to increase.
-To maximize your milk production, try to get as much rest as possible, take your prescribed pain medication, drink adequate fluids and minimize stress.

 Feeding your your premature baby in the hospital